brendanaw/brendanaw/README.md

 <h2>Hey, I'm Brendan</h2>

-I'm a Singaporean writer, marketer, and digital entrepreneur featured and referenced in Entrepreneur, Buffer, Hackernoon, and other popular publications.
+I'm a Singaporean writer, GTM engineer, and AI entrepreneur featured and referenced in Entrepreneur, Buffer, Hackernoon, and other popular publications.

 I also enjoy building automation workflows using no-code and low-code tools like Zapier, Make, n8n, and LLMs (GPT, Claude), glued seamlessly with various software tools and APIs.